-How do people hold others responsible for their actions?
-In this paper, we test and extend a computational framework originally introduced by Gerstenberg et al. (2018) that assigns responsibility as a function of two factors: a dispositional inference that captures what we learn about a person’s character from their action, and the causal role that the person’s action played in bringing about the outcome.
-This framework has been shown to accurately capture how people assign responsibility to decision-makers in achievement contexts.
-Here, we focus on a more complex group setting in which political committee members vote on whether or not a policy should be passed.
-This setting allowed us to manipulate both dispositional inferences and causal attributions in graded ways, as well as directly test the model’s key components by asking participants to judge how surprising and how important a committee member’s vote was.
-Participants’ answers to these questions in Experiment 1 accurately predicted the responsibility judgments of another group of participants in Experiment 2.
-In Experiment 3, we show that the model also predicts moral responsibility judgments and that, in the moral domain, dispositional inferences affect responsibility judgments more strongly than causal attributions.
+The question of how people hold others responsible has motivated decades of theorizing and empirical work.
+In this paper, we develop and test a computational model that bridges the gap between broad but qualitative framework theories, and quantitative but narrow models.
+In our model, responsibility judgments are the result of two cognitive processes: a dispositional inference about a person’s character from their action, and a causal attribution about the person’s role in bringing about the outcome.
+We test the model in a group setting in which political committee members vote on whether or not a policy should be passed.
+We assessed participants’ dispositional inferences and causal attributions by asking how surprising and important a committee member’s vote was.
+Participants’ answers to these questions in Experiment 1 accurately predicted responsibility judgments in Experiment 2.
+In Experiments 3 and 4, we show that the model also predicts moral responsibility judgments, and that importance matters more for responsibility, while surprise matters more for judgments of wrongfulness.

 << Back to list of publications